Skip to content

 Requirements

-• Use my personal link to receive €20 in cloud credits on Hetzner.
+• Hetzner (CPX11) - Use this link to receive €20 in cloud credits

 • Node.js (LTS) and npm